Information about Christianity

 What is the purpose of the Church?

 The Church exists to encourage us to know God and express our love for him through our services.
 We need to support and encourage each other in our journey of faith and through the difficulties of everyday life.
 Church people are disciples of Jesus and seek with God's help to grow more like Jesus.
 We try to work together to express our love for other people by serving them and telling them about Jesus.
-In fact, the purpose statement of St Thomas's Church is Proclaiming the love of Jesus in our community.
+In fact, the purpose statement of St Thomas's Church is Proclaiming the love of Jesus in the community.

 We believe it is God's will that his people gather together and proclaim God's love together.
 Whenever we meet together to break the bread and proclaim the 'Good News' we are strengthened and encouraged by the presence of Jesus.